pagkly/Zed/Investopedia3/Oil Refinery Definition.md

 Oil Refinery Definition
 ## What Is an Oil Refinery?

-An oil refinery is an industrial plant that transforms, or refines [crude oil](https://www.investopedia.com/terms/c/crude-oil.asp) into various usable petroleum products such as diesel, gasoline and heating oils.
-Oil refineries essentially serve as the second stage in the crude oil production process following the actual extraction of crude oil [up-stream](https://www.investopedia.com/terms/u/upstream.asp), and refinery services are considered to be a [down-stream](https://www.investopedia.com/terms/d/downstream.asp) segment of the oil and gas industry.
+An oil refinery is an industrial plant that transforms, or refines [[crude oil]](https://www.investopedia.com/terms/c/crude-oil.asp) into various usable petroleum products such as diesel, gasoline and heating oils.
+Oil refineries essentially serve as the second stage in the crude oil production process following the actual extraction of crude oil [[up-stream]](https://www.investopedia.com/terms/u/upstream.asp), and refinery services are considered to be a [[down-stream]](https://www.investopedia.com/terms/d/downstream.asp) segment of the oil and gas industry.

-The first step in the refining process is distillation, where crude oil is heated at extreme temperatures to separate the different [hydrocarbons](https://www.investopedia.com/terms/h/hydrocarbon.asp).
+The first step in the refining process is distillation, where crude oil is heated at extreme temperatures to separate the different [[hydrocarbons]](https://www.investopedia.com/terms/h/hydrocarbon.asp).

 ### Key Takeaways